AashvikTyagi/writing/qlock/src.md

 The shell has been designed in Fusion 360 and 3d-printed on an Ender 5 Pro, with four screws being used to attatch the display half to the electronics half and more to hold in the display.
 The screw-holes are self-tapping and shouldn't be overdriven.
 You can view, edit, and print the `.f3d` model from [the qlock github repo](https://github.com/AashvikTyagi/qlock/).

-Fast forward three years and I'm writing this in retrospect, and I can’t find pictures of the clock, so here’s a glimpse of the individual printed brackets instead.
+Fast forward three years, I'm writing this in retrospect, and I can’t find pictures of the clock, so here’s a glimpse of the individual printed brackets instead.
 Aren’t you lucky?

 ![display module in 3d printed holder](assets/qlock-display.webp)
 ![3d printed display module holder on printer bed](assets/qlock-print.webp)